In a bid to prevent crisis the government introduced a number of measures to support people from the financial impact of the pandemic.

 The role of front-line organisations is more important than ever before as they can offer holistic support to their residents and prevent them from falling into crisis.

-At Policy in Practice we can help local authorities to offer this wrap-around, holistic support through our Benefit and Budgeting Calculator and Low Income Family Tracker (LIFT) platform.
+At Policy in Practice we can help local authorities to offer this wrap-around, holistic support through our Better Off Calculator and Low Income Family Tracker (LIFT) platform.

-- The Benefit and Budgeting Calculator gives advisors information they can trust.
+- The Better Off Calculator gives advisors information they can trust.
 They can easily explain complex benefit changes and give people the advice they need to make decisions.

 - The LIFT platform shows how individual households are impacted by policy changes, now and in the future.
 The information can be used to identify the most vulnerable families, target support to them, and track the change.